Motor racing-Vettel to join Aston Martin from Ferrari in 2021 | Sports-Games

 "I believe we can build something very special together.
 I still have so much love for Formula One and my only motivation is to race at the front of the grid."
 The statement did not give details but said Vettel, who won his titles for Red Bull between 2010-13, had signed up "for 2021 and beyond."

-Vettel has had a tough time at Ferrari since the arrival of Monegasque Charles Leclerc, with the youngster beating him on wins, points and poles last season.
+Vettel, winner of 53 grands prix, has had a tough time at Ferrari since the arrival of Monegasque Charles Leclerc, with the youngster beating him on wins, podiums, points and poles last season.
 Ferrari have struggled this year but announced in May, before the season had even started, that Vettel would be leaving at the end of the year.
 He will be replaced by Spaniard Carlos Sainz from McLaren.

-Racing Point are fourth overall after eight races, with Ferrari sixth.
-At Mercedes-powered Aston Martin Vettel will team up with Canadian Lance Stroll, son of the team's billionaire owner Lawrence who is also the executive chairman of the British-based sportscar maker.
+Mercedes-powered Racing Point are fourth overall after eight races, with Ferrari sixth.
+"Happy to know you’ll be around next year!
+Let’s finish this doing our best together," commented Ferrari on their Twitter feed.

+Sunday's race will be Ferrari's 1,000th world championship grand prix and also the 250th of Vettel's career.
+At Aston Martin, Vettel will join Canadian Lance Stroll -- whose billionaire father Lawrence owns the team and is executive chairman of the British-based luxury sportscar maker famed for its association with fictional secret agent James Bond.